First-Order Model Theory of Free Projective Planes: Abstract

 \section{Abstract}

 We prove that the theory of open projective planes is complete and strictly stable, and infer from this that Marshall Hall's free projective planes $(\pi^n : 4 \leq n \leq \omega)$ are all elementary equivalent and that their common theory is strictly stable and decidable, being in fact the theory of open projective planes.
-We further characterize the elementary substructure relation in the class of open projective planes, and show that $(\pi^n : 4 \leq n \leq \omega)$ is an elementary chain.
-We then prove that for every infinite cardinality $\kappa$ there are $2^\kappa$ non-isomorphic open projective planes of power $\kappa$, improving known results on the number of open projective planes.
-Finally, we characterize the forking independence relation in models of the theory and \mbox{prove that $\pi^\omega$ is strongly type-homogeneous.}
+We further characterize the elementary substructure relation in the class of open projective planes, and show in particular that $(\pi^n : 4 \leq n \leq \omega)$ is an elementary chain.
+We then prove that the theory of open projective planes does not have a prime model, that it has elimination of quantifiers down to Boolean combinations of existential formulas, and that it is not model complete.
+Finally, we characterize the forking independence relation in models of the theory and prove that the $\pi^n$'s ($4 \leq n \leq \omega)$ are strongly type-homogeneous.